Simcoe, Ontario: History

 Simcoe was founded in 1795 by Lieutenant Governor John Graves Simcoe.
-Initially, the settlement consisted of two distinct areas, Birdtown, named by William Bird who arrived in the early 1800s and the Queensway which grew up around Aron Culver's sawmill and grist mill in the 1820s.
+Initially, the settlement consisted of two distinct areas, Birdtown, named by William Bird who arrived in the early 1800s and the Queensway which grew up around Aaron Culver's sawmill and grist mill in the 1820s.
 The post office opened in 1829 and was called Simcoe.
 In 1837, the village became the seat of government of the then Talbot District.

 A historical plaque adds that Lieutenant-Governor Simcoe gave land to Aaron Culver in 1795 on the agreement that he would build mills; after they were in operation, a hamlet formed by 1812, although it was burned down by American troops in 1814.
 Between 1819 and 1823 Culver laid out a village; streets were surveyed in 1835 to 1836.

 Records from 1846 indicate that the settlement was far from any major roads and had little communication with areas outside of Brantford, and that a stone court house and jail had already been built; the courthouse would be destroyed by fire in 1863 and rebuilt.
-There were three churches, Methodist, Baptist, and Congregationalist A weekly newspaper is published here, the Long Point Advocate.
+There were three churches, Methodist, Baptist, and Congregationalist.
+A weekly newspaper is published here, the Long Point Advocate.
 The population was about 1,400.
 The post office was receiving mail daily.
 This settlement contained the offices of the Judge of District Court, Sheriff, Clerk of Peace, Inspector of Licenses, Crown Lands Agent, District Clerk, Treasurer, Clerk of District Court, Deputy Clerk of Crown and the Superintendent of Schools.
 Already operating were two grist-mills, two sawmills, a brewery, two distilleries, a foundry, a fulling mill, nine stores, six taverns, two druggists, a bank (Gore)(absorbed into Canadian Bank of Commerce) and many tradesmen.

-The population in 1850 was about 1600; in that year, Simcoe became the County seat of Norfolk County.
-It had increased to 2100 by 1869 and two banks had opened.
+The population in 1850 was about 1,600; in that year, Simcoe became the County seat of Norfolk County.
+It had increased to 2,100 by 1869 and two banks had opened.

-Simcoe was incorporated as a town in 1878 and had its own town council and mayor until December 31, 2000.
-In 2001, the town and all other municipalities within the Regional Municipality of Haldimand-Norfolk were dissolved and the region was divided into two single tier municipalities with city-status but called counties.
-Simcoe now forms Ward 5 of Norfolk County.
+Simcoe was incorporated as a town in 1878.
+In 1974, Simcoe amalgamated with part of Charlotteville, Townsend, Windham and Woodhouse townships.
+In 2001, the town was amalgamated with Delhi, Norfolk and half of Nanticoke to become Norfolk County.

-As a part of Haldimand-Norfolk County during the 20th century, passed their first tree conservation by-law in 1947.
+The County passed its first tree conservation by-law in 1947.
 This law was revised in 2000 as a part of Norfolk County's Forestry Act.
 Around 350 applications for tree cutting permits are sent to Norfolk council per year.
 For every 100 acres of undeveloped land in Norfolk County, more than 25 of those acres are considered to be forested.
 Most of these forests can be found within 10 mi of downtown Simcoe and are open for exploration except during periods of heavy snow.